ttscoff/bunch/integration/url-handler.md

 ## `snippet` {#urlhandlersnippet}

 You can directly load a [snippet]({{ site.baseurl }}/docs/bunch-files/snippets.html) and define variables with the `snippet` method.
 This allows you to load files containing [variables]({{ site.baseurl }}/docs/bunch-files/snippets.html#snippetvariables) and to use the [snippet fragment feature]({{ site.baseurl }}/docs/bunch-files/snippets.html#fragments) to load just a portion of a snippet.

+A Bunch can also be called as a snippet, and if it contains fragment identifiers, a smaller section of the Bunch can be loaded using the snippet method.

 This URL method can be shortened to `snippet/SNIPPET_FILE/FRAGMENT?variables=foobar`.